-In response to his selection Scott said: "Everything has happened so quickly and each year has just got better and better for me.
+When his selection for TeamGB was finally confirmed, Scott said: "Everything has happened so quickly and each year has just got better and better for me.
 When I think about the fact that I only got the ride on Sanctos at the end of last year and the way we have bonded along with the confidence I have in him, it’s quite remarkable."

 "I just hope that I can now go out and do [credit to] my country and everyone who has supported me and helped me get to this point; my grooms, vets, farriers, friends, family and in particular my owners, without whom this would have been impossible."

-Well, could anybody really have asked for more?
-After an unforgettable contest at Greenwich, culminating in a dramatic jump-off between GB and the Netherlands, it was Team GB’s Nick Skelton, Ben Maher, Peter Charles and our very own Scott Brash who made pole position on the rostrum to receive the Gold Medal.
+Scott’s success at London 2012 surpassed anyone’s reasonable expectations.
+On Hello Sanctos the man from Peebles struck gold in the team event.
+After an unforgettable contest at Greenwich, culminating in a dramatic jump-off between GB and the Netherlands, it was Team GB’s Nick Skelton, Ben Maher, Peter Charles and, of course, Scott who made pole position on the rostrum to receive the Gold Medal.
 Scott, riding Hello Sanctos, was instrumental in getting the team into the jump-off, with a terrific clear round which had earlier delighted the home crowd.